Everything About KLAT Test 2026

 Test structure and question formats

-KLAT novice and intermediate have three parts — listening, vocabulary & grammar, and reading.
-In the advanced category, writing replaces vocabulary & grammar.
+KLAT novice and intermediate have three parts: listening, vocabulary and grammar, and reading.
+In the advanced category, writing replaces vocabulary and grammar.

-For test duration, passing marks, number of questions, and total marks refer to the image below.
+Please refer to the image below for test duration, passing marks, number of questions, and total marks.

 KLAT exam structure